-Figure 57 includes the total cost estimate for each generic solution based on the unit pricing and the detailed cost breakdown for each solution included in Appendix E. These are simplified estimates of overnight installation costs and do not include any of the many complicating factors that could be faced by individual projects.
+Figure 57 includes the total cost estimate for each generic solution based on the unit pricing and the detailed cost breakdown for each solution included in Appendix E. Such costs may differ from those submitted by potential developers in a competitive bidding process.
+These are simplified estimates of overnight installation costs and do not include any of the many complicating factors that could be faced by individual projects.
 On-going fixed operation and maintenance costs and other fixed costs of operating the facility are captured in the capital recovery factor.

-27 The carrying charge rate of 15% was based on a 30-year period because the Tariff provisions governing Phase 2 of CARIS refer to calculating costs over 30 years for information purposes.
+29 The carrying charge rate of 15% was based on a 30-year period because the Tariff provisions governing Phase 2 of CARIS refer to calculating costs over 30 years for information purposes.
 See OATT Attachment Y, Section 31.5.3.3.4.

-Figure 57: Generic Solution Overnight Costs for Each Study28
+Figure 57: Generic Solution Overnight Costs for Each Study30